Key Arctic ministerial hits US climate rock

 A representatives of one of the Arctic indigenous peoples, Bill Erasmus, head of the Arctic Athabaskan Council, in his formal speech expressed the frustration of many delegates.

-"We have some real concerns, climate change is real and out elders tell us we are in real in trouble," he said.
+"We have some real concerns, climate change is real and our elders tell us we are in real in trouble," he said.

 Sweden's foreign minister Margot Walstrom, a former EU commissioner, regretted that no formal consensus on a declaration was reached.
 She stressed that climate change is "happening as we speak".

-"Our planet has done all she can to do to keep Greenland and the permafrost in Siberia intact", she said.
+"Our planet has done all she can do to keep Greenland and the permafrost in Siberia intact", she said.
 "Making observations is not the same as taking action," Wahlstrom said.

 No mention of climate change